-Mandatory SIM registration is a regulatory policy that requires MNOs to capture and/or verify their customers' identification credentials and other personal information (such as name, ID number and address) in order to register or activate a prepaid mobile SIM card in their name.
-As of February 2021, the GSMA found that governments of 157 countries mandate prepaid SIM registration policies20 (see Figure 3).
-Those who do not register their SIM card risk being disconnected from mobile services by their mobile providers.

-There was little change in 2020 in the number of countries enforcing biometric SIM registration.
-Eight per cent of governments mandating this policy require MNOs to collect biometric data from users, such as fingerprints and iris scans, to register them for a prepaid SIM card.
+Mandatory SIM registration is a regulatory policy per cent of governments mandating this policy require that requires MNOs to capture and/or verify their MNOs to collect biometric data from users, such customers' identification credentials and other personal as fingerprints and iris scans, to register them for a information (such as name, ID number and address) in prepaid SIM card. order to register or activate a prepaid mobile SIM card in their name.
+As of February 2021, the GSMA found Beyond the 157 countries where this policy is that governments of 157 countries mandate prepaid effective, 10 additional countries are considering SIM registration policies20 (see Figure 3).
+Those who do introducing it.
+This includes Mexico, a country that not register their SIM card risk being disconnected from had relinquished its SIM registration policy, but is mobile services by their mobile providers. now contemplating reintroducing proof-of-identity requirements for accessing mobile services.
+This policy There was little change in 2020 in the number of would be part of broader amendments to the Federal Telecommunications and Broadcasting Law.21 countries enforcing biometric SIM registration.
+Eight